rpicoin/rpicore/doc/init.md

 4d) CentOS

-Copy RPICoind.init to /etc/init.d/RPICoind.
-Test by running "service RPICoind start".
+Copy rpicoind.init to /etc/init.d/rpicoind.
+Test by running "service rpicoind start".

-Using this script, you can adjust the path and flags to the RPICoind program by setting the RPICoinD and FLAGS environment variables in the file /etc/sysconfig/RPICoind.
+Using this script, you can adjust the path and flags to the rpicoind program by setting the WISPRD and FLAGS environment variables in the file /etc/sysconfig/rpicoind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------